Hash-Studios/ggsipu_notice/README.md

 ![ggsipu_notice UI Mockup](demo/GGSIPU_Mockup.png)

-This app gets its source of notices from a Python and Flask server which I have deployed on Heroku.
-That server scrapes IP University's website every minute and updates the FireBase database and also sends a notification to the user if any new notice is found.
-The app provides the user with a fast and smooth experience filled with subtle animations and minimal design.
+This app gets its source of notices from a Python and Flask server that scrapes IP University's website every minute and updates the Firestore database.
+Push notifications are delivered via OneSignal when any new notice is found.
+The app provides a fast and smooth experience filled with subtle animations and minimal design.

 ## List of Contents